 The newly elected council began preparing a town budget.
 Its early decisions also included declaring the Langley Islander (begun in 1910) as the town's official newspaper, accepting the gift of the town cemetery from the Woodmen Camp, and dealing with the ongoing problem of wandering farm animals on town streets and roads.

-Langley gained national attention in 1920 when an effort to clean up city hall, and following passage of the nation's women's suffrage act, led the community to elect of all-female administration, making Langley the second town in the U.S. to do so.
+Washington state had granted women the right to vote in 1910, but ratification of the 19th Amendment granting the vote to women nationwide did not come until 1920.
+In that same year, Langley voters gained national attention when, in an effort to clean up city hall, they elected an all-female administration, only the second town in the U.S. to do so.
 (The first was Kanab, Utah, in 1911).

 The County Fair